FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Evaluation

-\paragraph{Results} \Cref{fig:results:2afc} plots the results considering both methods and their orders in the 2AFC experiments.
+\paragraph{Results} \Cref{fig:results:2afc} visualizes the results considering all conditions and their orders in the 2AFC experiments.
 Here we analyzed and reported the results regardless of the orders.
-Among all three conditions, we observed close-to-random-guess among trials that compared {\bf F-GT} and {\bf OURS} ($53.3\%$ voted for {\bf OURS}, $SD=14.9\%$).
-Meanwhile, a significantly higher ratio of voting {\bf F-GT} over {\bf NeRF} was observed ($92.5\%$, voted for {\bf F-GT}, $SD=11.4\%$, binomial test showed $p<0.005^{***}$).
-The preference applies to {\bf OURS} vs. {\bf NeRF} as well ($91.7\%$ voted for {\bf OURS}, $SD=14.8\%$, binomial test showed $p<0.005^{***}$). \paragraph{Discussion} The close-to-random-guess indicated the statistically similar perceptual quality between {\bf OURS} and foveated ground truth ({\bf F-GT}).
-Given the perceptual identicality between foveated and full-resolution rendering, the subjective study reveals that {\bf OURS} can achieve similar quality as a rendering with locally fully stored high-quality 3D data.
+Among all three conditions, we observed close-to-random-guess among trials that compared {\bf GT} and {\bf OURS} ($42.4\%$ voted for {\bf OURS}, $SD=0.23$).
+Meanwhile, a significantly higher ratio of voting {\bf GT} over {\bf NeRF} was observed ($91.0\%$, voted for {\bf GT}, binomial test showed $p<0.005^{***}$, $SD=0.11$).
+The preference applies to {\bf OURS} vs. {\bf NeRF} as well ($89.6\%$ voted for {\bf OURS}, $SD=0.09$, binomial test showed $p<0.005^{***}$).
+We then calculated the effect size when sample size is 12 (in our case) and set power to 0.8.
+To reach 0.8 for power value, effect size is at least to be 1.69 and our effect size $Cohen's d = 3.5$ for Ours v.s.
+NeRF, and $Cohen's d = 4.5$ for GT v.s.
+NeRF.

-Meanwhile, both of the two conditions showed significant quality preference than {\bf NeRF}.
-That is, with immersive, high FoV, and first-person viewing constraints, {\bf OURS} synthesizes gaze-contingent retinal images with superior perceptual quality than alternative synthesis solutions.
-The latter typically aims to reconstruct the full image over the entire field-of-view. \nothing{the current volume-based scene representation may not fully reproduce the perceptually identical retinal images.} To further validate the perceptual quality at individual eccentricities across the whole visual field, we analyze with objective metrics in the following section.
+\paragraph{Discussion} The close-to-random-guess ($50\%$ given a 2AFC task) results in {\bf OURS} vs. {\bf GT} revealed the statistical perceptual similarity.
+Meanwhile, both conditions showed significant quality preference than {\bf NeRF}.
+That is, with immersive, stereo, high-FoV, and egocentric viewing settings, {\bf OURS} synthesizes gaze-contingent retinal images with superior perceptual quality than alternative solutions (\cite{mildenhall2020nerf}).
+Given a fixed network representation capability, {\bf NeRF} synthesizes the whole visual field with identical quality while {\bf OURS} concentrates the representation based on the optimal spatial and stereoscopic acuity.